joelhi/imlet-rs/README.md

  The primary modules of the crate are [`types::geometry`] and [`types::computation`], which supply the tools needed to define geometric types and build implicit models.

- At the heart of Imlet is the [`types::computation::ImplicitModel`] struct, which serves as the foundation for creating and evaluating the computation graphs used to define compound functions.
+At the heart of Imlet is the [`ImplicitModel`] struct, which serves as the foundation for creating and evaluating compound functions in 3d space.

- This struct exposes the main functions to combine functions and operations into a computation graph, which can then be evaluated in 3d space.
+This struct exposes the main methods used to combine functions and operations into a computation graph, which can then be evaluated and used to generate iso surfaces.

 For detailed information on how these components work and interact, refer to the [`types`] module documentation.

  ## Examples